A10theHero/sta141b-assignment-3/README.md

 Instructions

-1. accept the assignment via the link: [link]
-    Your repository url should be `https://github.com/UCDavis-STA-141B-Winter-2020/sta141b-assignment-2-USERNAME`
-    This repository could be only seen by you.
+1. accept the assignment via the link: https://classroom.github.com/a/EfqsvqiQ Your repository url should be `https://github.com/UCDavis-STA-141B-Winter-2020/sta141b-assignment-2-USERNAME` This repository could be only seen by you.
 1. `git clone` the repository locally (or create new R project from version control)